 SAMRU’s Peer Support Centre offers an in-centre food and hygiene cupboard, as well as referrals to the Calgary Food Bank, so we will not consider requests for an Emergency Student Loan based on food.
 Emergency loans will only be considered for food requests that cannot be met by a food bank hamper (eg. infant formula, religious or medical dietary restrictions).

 How does repayment work?

 The repayment for an Emergency Student Loan is done by setting up a withdrawal date for a direct withdrawal from the student’s bank account.
 We also accept cash payments of any amount throughout the student’s repayment period as long as the student gives more than four business days’ notice prior to their withdrawal date to the Coordinator.
-A receipt will be written by the Peer Support Coordinator for any cash payments provided in person.
+A receipt will be written by the Student Support Coordinator for any cash payments provided in person.

-If the student has not paid their agreed-upon amount with cash four business days before their scheduled withdrawal date, the payment with go through electronically and we will attempt to withdraw money from their account.
+If the student has not paid their agreed-upon amount with cash four business days before their scheduled withdrawal date, the payment will go through electronically and we will attempt to withdraw money from their account.

 What happens if I can’t repay my loan on time?

-The Peer Support Coordinator is available to renegotiate the terms of a student’s repayment plan within a reasonable period of time.
+The Student Support Coordinator is available to renegotiate the terms of a student’s repayment plan within a reasonable period of time.
 Students should contact the Coordinator directly if they need additional time to repay their loan.